Baradoy/home_dash/README.md

 # HomeDash

-HomeDash provides a standardized way of presenting dashboard cards from various services.
+HomeDash provides a simple way of presenting dashboard cards from various services.

 This is still in early experimental stage.